QuickhandRobert/CPUSimulation_WithC/README.md

 } userRAM;
 ```
 #### Disk Drive
-- Binary Data is store on a .bin file, which will be out computer's virtual disk drive
+- Binary Data is stored on a .bin file, which will be our computer's virtual disk drive
-- An extremely simple "filesystem" is used to handle reading and writing:
+- An extremely simple "filesystem" is implemented to handle reading and writing:
 	- The .bin file is divided into a given number of sectors
 	- Each sector contains one file
 	- The first sector is reserved for metadata